-A group of volunteers drank coffee and then explained their feelings for three hours afterwards.
+A group of volunteers drank coffee and then explained their feelings for the next three hours.
 The conclusions they came to about the relationship between coffee and hunger are:

-- Another interesting finding was that the reduction of hunger and the increase in peptide stayed the same until after consuming glucose.
-What can be assumed form this is that some of the components of coffee do not modify digestion.
+- The reduction of hunger and the increase in peptide stayed the same until after consuming glucose.
+What can be assumed from this is that some of the components of coffee do not modify digestion.

-Perhaps the reason why coffee takes away hunger is because it modifies the satisfaction hormone.
+Perhaps the reason why coffee takes away hunger is that it can modify the satisfaction hormone.

-It is worth mentioning that coffee has a lot of antioxidants, which are beneficial for your heath.
+It is worth mentioning that coffee has a lot of antioxidants, which are beneficial for your health.
 However, some of the components are negative for certain people, especially if they drink too much of it.
-If you are “trusting” caffeine to suppress your appetite, you should start to consider another strategy.
+If you are “trusting” caffeine to suppress your appetite, you should start to consider another option.

-In the first place, drink decaffeinated coffee and then eat other healthier foods that have the same effect on your body.
-For some people this is an apple, for others a cereal bar; some like a banana and others go for a tomato.
+You can try drinking decaffeinated coffee and eating other healthier foods.
+For some people this is an apple, for others a cereal bar; some like bananas, and others go for a tomato.

-On the other hand, you should remember that there are other factors that make you hungry.
+Try to remember that there are other factors that make you hungry.
 For example, a deficient breakfast that doesn’t include fruits, dairy products, and grains can lead to more hunger.
-Also, when your stomach is used to eating at any time (“snacking”); being bored or lacking motivation; anxiety or stress; hormonal or gland changes (pregnancy, menstrual period, thyroid problems)can all be causes of an increase in hunger.
+Also, when your stomach is used to eating at any time (snacking), when you’re bored or lacking motivation, having anxiety or stress, and when there hormonal or gland changes (pregnancy, menstrual period, thyroid problems)can all be causes of an increase in hunger.